Inclusive Play Design

 Fencing: A fence can help define and contain the activity area, providing a sense of comfort to both children and their parents.
 With the comfort and safety a fence provides, caregivers can allow their children to roam the playground and play freely.

 Signage: Clear and easy to read signage makes people feel more comfortable when they have a good understanding of their surroundings.
+Pictures and symbols are an effective way for non-verbal, speech-challenged, and early-learning individuals to communicate with friends and caregivers.
+Placing a Symbol Communication Sign at the entrance to a play area ensures that everyone can express themselves!

 Shade: Children’s tolerance levels of sun and heat vary greatly.
 Providing commercial shade, either natural or artificial, increases comfort and safety on the playground.
 Also, it’s not uncommon for children with disabilities to be on medication that does not allow them to regulate heat.
 Adequate shade will keep everyone safe and playing as long as possible.